-Every 5 Minutes (E5M) Team University Ombudsperson
+Every 5 Minutes (E5M) Team University Ombudsperson Olin Health Center MSU Employee Assistance Program

+Disclosure to one of the offices listed above does not constitute a report or notice to the University.
+The privacy protections provided to these offices are based in policy and not law.
+Therefore, individuals should recognize that while the university considers conversations with these offices to be private, some records may be disclosed pursuant to a search warrant or subpoena and may not be legally confidential.
 These offices will periodically report non-personally identifiable information about relationship violence and sexual misconduct reports that the offices have received to the Title IX Coordinator to keep the Title IX Coordinator informed of the general extent and nature of relationship violence and sexual misconduct on and off campus.
 This will help the Title IX Coordinator track patterns, evaluate the scope of the problem, and formulate appropriate campus-wide responses.

 Individuals in these offices will not share personally identifiable information with the Title IX Coordinator without the student or employee's consent.